12 April 2021

 Is there any help available for self-employed people?

 You can find more information about the governments Self-employment Income Support Scheme here.

 Can my employer force me to return to work?

-Government guidance says that you should work from home unless it is impossible for you to do so.
+Government guidance says that you should continue to work from home if you are able to do so.
 If it is not possible to do your job from home, for example if you operate machinery or work in the construction industry, you should return to work if it is safe to do so unless you work in one of the industries that must remain closed.
 People who are clinically extremely vulnerable should not go to work.

 What can I do if I don’t think my workplace is safe?